mre/endler.dev/content/2024/move-slow-and-fix-things/index.md

 I find that way more inspiring.

 It's very rewarding to build something that people love and you can make a solid living from it.
-There is no need to risk it all, drop out of college, work ridculous hours, and break things along the way.
+There is no need to risk it all, drop out of college, work ridiculous hours, and break things along the way.
 You can build something small and useful instead, without a venture capitalist breathing down your neck.
 It's still hard work, but you leave the campsite a little better than you found it.